michijs/michijs/README.md

 - deps: An array of dependencies that the callback function depends on.

 #### useComputedObserve
-It is used for synchronously computing a value and observing its changes.
+It is used for computing a value and observing its changes.
 Takes three arguments:
 - callback: A function that returns a promise of type T.
 - deps: Dependencies to watch for changes.
+- initialValue: Initial value of type T. Useful if the callback is a promise
-- options: An optional object that may contain onBeforeUpdate and onAfterUpdate callback functions.
+- options: Optional object that may contain onBeforeUpdate and onAfterUpdate callback functions.

-#### useAsyncComputedObserve
-It is used for asynchronously computing a value and observing its changes.
-Takes three arguments:
-- callback: A function that returns a promise of type T.
-- deps: Dependencies to watch for changes.
-- initialValue: Initial value of type T.

-#### useAsyncObserve
-It is used for asynchronously computing a value and observing its changes without dependencies.
-Takes two arguments:
-- callback: A function that returns a promise of type T.
-- initialValue: Initial value of type T.

 #### useStringTemplate
 It is used to create a string template by interpolating dynamic values.